Genesis GV70

-The Genesis GV70 (제네시스 GV70) is a Compact luxury crossover SUV manufactured by Korean luxury automaker Genesis, a luxury vehicle division of Hyundai.
+The Genesis GV70 (제네시스 GV70) is a compact luxury D-segment crossover SUV manufactured by Korean luxury automaker Genesis, a luxury vehicle division of Hyundai.
 Internally codenamed JK1, it is the second SUV model from the brand after the mid-size GV80.

 Overview

+Facelift

+A refreshed GV70 was unveiled on April 26, 2024 and went on sale in South Korea on May 8, 2024.
+Changes include redesigned headlamps, front grill, wheels, climate controls and center console.
+The 12.3-inch instrument cluster and 14.5-inch infotainment screen were replaced with a new 27-inch OLED screen.